2C-B

 2C-B, also known as 4-bromo-2,5-dimethoxyphenethylamine or by names such as Nexus or Erox, is a psychedelic drug of the phenethylamine and 2C families.
-It is a synthetic analogue of mescaline.
 The drug is used as a recreational drug and is usually taken orally.
 2C-B produces hallucinogenic, mild stimulant, and mild entactogenic-like effects.
 Its hallucinogenic effects at typical doses are milder than those of other psychedelics like LSD or psilocybin.

 The drug acts as a potent partial agonist of the serotonin 5-HT_{2} receptors, including of the serotonin 5-HT_{2A} receptor.
 It produces psychedelic-like effects in animals.
 Numerous analogues and derivatives of 2C-B are known, such as DOB, 2C-B-FLY, and 25B-NBOMe among others.

 2C-B was developed by Alexander Shulgin in 1974 and was described by him in the scientific literature in 1975.
-It was legitimately marketed under the brand name Erox as an over-the-counter sexual enhancer in some European countries in the 1980s and early 1990s.
-The drug also emerged as a novel recreational designer drug and MDMA (ecstasy) substitute in the mid-1980s.
+The drug emerged as a novel recreational designer drug and MDMA (ecstasy) substitute in the mid-1980s.
 Subsequently, it became a controlled substance in the United States in the mid-1990s.
 2C-B was one of the first 2C psychedelics to be described.
 It is the most popular and well-known of the 2C psychedelics and is one of the most widely used designer drugs.